oscarlai1998/tp/docs/team/fupernova.md

 *Considerations*

 Coding the parser was challenging as all commands available in our program have a unique input format.
-We eventually settled on a two-tiered parsing system.
-Firstly, a general parse was done to the user command to extract command name.
+We used a two-tiered parsing system.
+Firstly, the user command is parsed.
 Secondly, parameters would be extracted based on command name.
 Xin Ru worked on the second level while I worked on the first.

 #### Implemented `HelpCommand` class of iGraduate
 The  `help` command provides users with a quick reference guide regarding the proper usage of iGraduate, including the different commands and their input formats.

 *Considerations*

 We decided to have separate help pages for each command along with one help page listing down the commands available in iGraduate in case users forget.
 This methodology helps make the quick guide less cluttered and more targeted towards specific commands that users intend to look up.

 #### Implemented test code for multiple methods